how to know if you have a concussion

 • Mood changes: Concussions can also affect your mood.
 You may feel irritable, anxious or even sad without an apparent reason.

-• Memory loss: Concussions can often lead to temporary memory loss.
+• Memory loss: Concussions can often lead to issues with memory and concentration, including temporary memory loss.
 You may have difficulty remembering the events leading up to the injury or even moments after the impact.

 Red flags that may indicate a more severe head injury are often more intense: